Kiley Bednar, EdD, MSW

 (they/them)

-Risha Frazier (they/them), CIAC’s Data Strategy Lead, is an epidemiologist with 10 years of population health research experience.
+Risha Frazier (they/them), CIAC’s Data Strategy and Infrastructure Lead is an epidemiologist with 10 years of population health research experience.
 They completed their Bachelors in Biological Sciences and received their Master of Public Health in Environmental and Occupational Health and Epidemiology from Saint Louis University.
 Risha comes from a lineage of storytellers.
 Some used food, others song — Risha uses data.
 Their most recent focus has been the creation of a comprehensive data visualization hub that seeks to tell the story of infant mortality to a variety of stakeholders and policymakers.

 Through their experience as the principal investigator of a mixed methods study dedicated to addressing the health and healing of persons impacted by infant loss, they bring expertise for community voice and how social determinants affect health outcomes and health disparities.
 They are excited to bring their lived experience and expertise to help guide data strategy toward the aim of building a collaborative, equitable, and innovative approach to university projects and partnerships that is deeply responsive to community priorities.